Haunted – 3D

 Haunted – 3D is a 2011 Indian Hindi-language supernatural horror film directed by Vikram Bhatt, starring Mahaakshay Chakraborty, Tia Bajpai, Achint Kaur and Arif Zakaria.
 It is the first Indian stereoscopic 3D horror film.

 The promos and first look of the film were released on 7 February 2011.
 The film was released on 6 May 2011, receiving mixed reviews from critics.
 It emerged as a commercial success.
 The 3D Blu-ray was released on 3 August 2011.
-A sequel titled Haunted 3D: Ghosts of the Past is scheduled to release in 2025.
+A sequel, titled Haunted 3D: Echoes of the Past, was released in 2026.